 Every establishment must appoint a trained EVC.
 It is advisable for the EVC to be a senior member of staff within the establishment.
-New appointees must complete an OEAP accredited EVC training course and attend an accredited revalidation session every three years.
-These courses cover the strategic leadership and management of off-site educational visits, outdoor learning and adventurous activities.
+New appointees must complete an OEAP accredited EVC training course, preferably delivered by the NYCC Educational Visits Team and attend an accredited revalidation session every three years.
+These courses cover the strategic leadership and management of off-site educational visits, outdoor learning, and adventurous activities.